igabriel85/DICE-Monitoring/src/README.md

       ]
   }
 ```
+***

 `PUT` `/v1/overlord/nodes`

-Inludes the given nodes into the monitored node pools.
+Includes the given nodes into the monitored node pools.
+In essence nodes are represented as a list of dictionaries.
+Thus, it is possible to register one to many nodes at the same time.
+It is possible to assign different user names and passwords to each node.

 Input: